UMassCybersecurity/UMassCTF25/README.md

 2. **Each challenge directory must include the following files:**
    - **Required:**
-     - `info.yaml`: Contains the challenge metadata (used for CTFd entry).
+     - `info.yaml`: Contains the challenge metadata (used for CTFd entry).  #TODO: link reference.yaml #TODO: explain what this file is, explain more detail
    - **Optional (depending on challenge type):**
      - If the challenge includes **static downloadable assets** (e.g., images, source code files), create a `static` subdirectory to store them.
      - If the challenge requires **running services** (e.g., a website, interactive script), include a `docker-compose.yaml` file.